geddzzy/GuardSweep/README.md

 - File creation detection in specified directories
 - Network connection tracking with blacklisted IP alerts
 - Modular and extensible design for adding new detection rules
+- Behavioral analytics detecting rapid process creation spikes
+- Automated response to suspicious processes (optional automatic termination)
 - Cross-platform support (Windows and Linux)

+## Notes

+- The behavioral analytics feature raises warnings if many new processes start in a short time, helping detect suspicious activity patterns.
+- Use `auto_respond` carefully: automatic termination can interrupt legitimate processes if misconfigured.
+- Extend `suspicious_process_names` with process names you want to detect and optionally kill automatically.

 ## About